jackkweyunga/maternalhealthcardstz/README.md

 ##  Project Inspiration

-    I admire the work done by multiple countries i  n Europe in digitizing their health care and would love to bring that in Tanzania , furthermore after doing research and seeing the potential it holds in improving the healthcare field in a broad way , gives me hope that the project will be a success.
+    I admire the work done by multiple countries in Europe in digitizing their health care and would love to bring that in Tanzania , furthermore after doing research and seeing the potential it holds in improving the healthcare field in a broad way , gives me hope that the project will be a success.